Rangers vs. Angels Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has 28 hits with four doubles, eight home runs, 11 walks and 32 RBI.
-He's also stolen one base.
+- Adolis Garcia has 29 hits with four doubles, eight home runs and 12 walks.
+He has driven in 33 runs with one stolen base.

 Garcia Recent Games